kanehekili/VideoCut/README.md

 `sudo apt remove videocut`

 #### Install VideoCut via AUR (Arch Linux /Manjaro only)
+> 📦 **Arch Linux Users:** This release is available on the [AUR here](https://aur.archlinux.org/packages/videocut).
+If this tool helps your workflow, please drop a vote on the AUR page to help it graduate to the official extra repositories!

 * Use pamac or other GUI tools, search for "videocut" in AUR, click install
 * Manually :
     * Download [PKGBUILD ](https://aur.archlinux.org/cgit/aur.git/snapshot/videocut.tar.gz)